zauberwild/Arduino_Controller/README.md

 The arduino will always respond with the setting you just declared or with an error, when the command couldn't be understood.
 You don't have to worry about newline trailers and spaces though, these are automatically removed.

 **However**, I also wrote a python script that makes is it easier to change the settings.
-Therer's also an .exe-file ready (no Installations needed) *(didn't wrote it yet, give me some time)*
+There's also an .exe-file ready (no Installations needed, just run it). *(didn't wrote it yet, give me some time)*

 ### Using as Controller